davidoram/beaker/docs/transcript.md

 `"$ref": "http://github.com/davidoram/beaker/schemas/product-sku.json"`,
 `jv` knows to resolve that reference locally from the `schemas` directory instead of fetching it over the network.

 OK so when you run `make schema-lint` it should say "All schemas are valid", but lets double check that by making sure it picks up an error.
 Lets edit the `schemas/stock-add.request.json` and introduce a typo into the `product-sku` $ref.
-When you re-run `make sdhema-lint` it will fail eith an error.
+When you re-run `make schema-lint` it will fail eith an error.

 So how do we perform checks inside the API at runtime.
 It involves the following steps.
 - Creating JSON Schema files